 46. The local authority may apply to the Tribunal within 12 months of the landlord receiving the local authority's request for information.
-But before applying to the Tribunal under subsection (2) for an order against a landlord who has failed to provide all of the information sought within the time limit, the landlord must give the tenant 28 days' notice of the local authority's intention to apply to the Tribunal and give the landlord, a local authority may not apply to the Tribunal unless, after carrying out the review, the landlord has still not provide all of the requested information and the local authority is satisfied that landlord does not have a reasonable excuse for failing to do so.
+But before applying to the Tribunal under subsection (2) for an order against a landlord who has failed to provide all of the information sought within the time limit, the landlord must give the tenant 28 days' notice of the local authority's intention to apply to the Tribunal and give the landlord an opportunity to request a review.
+And if a review is requested by a landlord, a local authority may not apply to the Tribunal unless, after carrying out the review, the landlord has still not provided all of the requested information and the local authority is satisfied that landlord does not have a reasonable excuse for failing to do so.